QA-OpenProject/Software-Tester-Career/02-Interview-Questions/Questions.md

 - How do you test the login page of a website?
 - How do you test a pen?
 - How do you approach the Agile according to user stories?

+## Advanced Questions
+- How can be a good tester?
+- How do you montor junior testers?
+- How do you improve your testing skills?
+- How do you manage the team?
+- How do you improve the testing process?
+- How do you analyze the test results?